If your question is not answered here, call us during open hours at 360-596-5271 for an immediate answer, or you can email the library.

 Printing cost is 7 cents per page for black and white.
 Color printing is available for 25 cents per page.
 Double-sided pages are considered one page.

-If you are not a currently enrolled student at SPSCC: you may go your local Timberland Regional Library where you can print up to 100 free pages per week.
+If you are not a currently enrolled student at SPSCC: you may go your local Timberland Regional Library where you get $44 credit on your library card per month for printing.

-Currently enrolled students: use your student email and password.
-Your username is your first initial and last name, followed by @spscc.edu.
-You may also have a number in your username if you have a common name.
+Currently enrolled students: use your ClipperID (same thing you use to login to Canvas).
 Forgot your password or username?
 Go to Password Recovery to reset your password.

 Community users: Ask a library staff member to log you on.
 Though you are welcome to use the library's computers at any time, our first priority is always to our currently enrolled students.
 During high demand times for library computers (typically between 9am-1pm), you are encouraged to use a laptop computer.
 Laptop computers can be borrowed at the Check Out Desk.